Trying to get your head around Azure B2B versus Azure B2C. I found an excellent YouTube video by John Savill. Check it out:

 - Is used to give business partners access to all resources that are linked to Azure Active Directory.
 This can be either Office365 (incl.
 SharePoint) or other Azure resources like web apps.

-- B2B users can be either users from a federated AAD of a partner company or it can be users with an account from a social provider.
+- B2B users can be either users from a federated AAD of a partner company (eg Motion10 users) or it can be users with an account from a social provider.
 The social provider can be Microsoft, Google, Twitter, Facebook, GitHub or otherwise, but before granting admission all users will be asked to create a Microsoft account (which in turn can still have the GMail account as the username.

 - Is a separate product, not linked to Azure Active Directory.